 Provide two to three cm of water every seven to ten days to grow healthy lawns with deep roots.
 Water in the morning or evening when there is less wind and heat.
 Set your lawn mower wheel height at 7.5 cm.
 Mowing at a higher height promotes vigorous grass growth with deep root systems, which in turn, discourages weeds and insects.

-Weeds on Private Property
+Overgrown Vegetation on Private Property

-Overgrown Grass & Weed Complaints
+Overgrown Grass Complaints